What to do if your chickens and coop Are infested with parasites

 If you suspect your chickens and coop are infested with parasites you will need to clean, disinfect, and treat all areas that your chickens have contact with.
 Everything must be cleaned, disinfected and treated.
 You can treat everything in the coop (including walls, floors, and ceiling by spraying permethrin (Note: Permethrin is highly toxic to cats).
 The safest way to get rid of mites, lice and other parasites can be accomplished by using Food grade DE after removing old bedding, scrubbing all surfaces, and disinfecting the coop.
 All of your chickens will need to be bathed and you will need to trim the vent feathers on your chickens if there are any signs of mites or lice and treat your birds with the Food grade DE as well.
 Scroll down to see treatments and best buys on treatments for chicken parasites.

-Treatments for Parasites
+Treatments for heavy parasite infestations:

 Painting wood surfaces with Non toxic paint